 When you leave then everyone else will leave.

 Give yourself enough time to prepare and don’t do it alone.

 I previously talked about the disaster that was Fyre Festival.
 I do however, believe that the event would have been successful if they gave themselves more than 2 months to pull it off.
 Great events take time and they take more than one person to execute.

 If you are hosting a DC charity event, get a committee together to help you make this happen.
 No event or wedding should ever consume all of your time.

-Events don’t require a lot of smoke to be great.
-If you focus on the fundamentals you can always expect to have a great event.
+Events don’t require a lot of smoke and mirrors to be great.
+If you focus on the event planner secrets I offered, you can always expect to have a great event.
 Sometimes social media can be a hindrance.
 My best secret is for you to go to other events and take from those events what you like.
 If you felt something was missing, add it to yours.